J-1 Visa Event Marketing Specialist Jobs

 Search for roles on Migrate Mate to find host employers

-Not every company advertising event marketing roles has experience hosting J-1 exchange visitors.
+Not every company advertising event marketing roles has experience hosting J-1 visa exchange visitors.
 Use Migrate Mate to identify U.S. employers whose hiring patterns align with international candidates, so you're targeting hosts who already understand the program structure.

 Check whether the role triggers a two-year residency requirement